Barbara Frietchie (1924 film)

 Barbara Frietchie is a 1924 American silent war drama film about an old woman who helps out soldiers during the American Civil War.
-It is based on the play of the same name by Clyde Fitch that had starred Julia Marlowe at the turn of the century which in turn was taken from the real-life story of Barbara Fritchie.
+The film was adapted from the play of the same name by Clyde Fitch that had starred Julia Marlowe at the turn of the century which in turn was taken from the real-life story of Barbara Fritchie.
+Director Lambert Hillyer and Agnes Christine Johnston wrote the adaptation.

 There were two silent film versions, a 1915 version and 1924 version.
 The 1915 version, directed by Herbert Blaché, starred Mary Miles Minter and Anna Q. Nilsson.
-The 1924 version, filmed at Ince Studio now Culver Studios and directed by Lambert Hillyer, it starred Florence Vidor and Edmund Lowe.
+The 1924 version, filmed at Ince Studio now Culver Studios and directed by Hillyer, starred Florence Vidor and Edmund Lowe.